 It is the policy of the Linn-Mar Board of Directors to recognize and maintain the distinction between those activities which are appropriate to the board as the legislative, governing body of the school district and those administrative activities which are to be performed by the superintendent of schools and the staff in the exercise of delegated administrative authority.
-The functions of the board can best be described as policy making, appraisal, and evaluation.
+The board is entrusted with public funds and is responsible for overseeing the improvement of student outcomes, including student academic achievement and skill proficiency.
+The functions of the board can best be described as legislative, executive, and evaluative.

 Reviewed: 9/10; 10/11; 4/13; 9/16; 10/19

 Legal Reference (Code of Iowa): §§ 274.1; 279.1, .8, .20; 280.12; 81 IAC 12.3(2)

 IASB Reference: 200.3